Collaborative Council - Sustainability Fund Partnerships (CCSFP) Program

 - support innovation in recycling.

+The CCSFP supports councils to make an informed investment decision on a collaboration.
 Councils with less experience in collaborative projects have the opportunity to develop mutually beneficial relationships with neighbouring councils.
-They also receive assistance in preparing CCSFP funding submissions.
+They can also receive assistance in preparing CCSFP funding submissions.

 - provide innovative solutions to procurement or shared service delivery that will improve the social, economic and environmental sustainability of participating councils;